-In this "Introduction", we will look at what the scriptures have to say about God’s covenant with Abraham and how God is keeping His promise to him and to his descendants.
-I will also include some things about Abraham’s test and how it foretells Jesus and the cross but it will be covered in more detail in the book.
+In this paper we will look at what the scriptures have to say about God’s covenant with Abraham and how God is keeping His promise to him and to his descendants.
+I will also include some things about Abraham’s test and how it foretells Jesus and the cross.

-If you read the book and the scriptural evidence referenced there, you will see more of how Abraham and Isaac were actually telling of the cross to come and you will see how God is keeping His covenant promises to Abraham and to his descendants.
+When we hear what the scriptures say when we read the story of Abraham and Isaac we can see how God is keeping His covenant promises to Abraham and to his descendants.

 Do you want confirmation that Jesus is the Christ, the Son of God and that He died on a cross to redeem man?
 You can see it in the story of Abraham and the covenant that God made with him (Genesis, chapter 17) if you listen to Christ tell that story.

 We have all heard or read that story before but we were reading, or listening to others read what Moses wrote in the book of Genesis.
 This time, let's listen to Christ tell the story.

 What's that!
 You don't remember Christ telling the story of Abraham in the gospel accounts?
 He did not tell the story of Abraham in a direct way.
 He told it in another way.

 He told it as the word of God speaking through Moses: